underscoreio/essential-scala/src/pages/objects/functions.md

 In the discussion we described `Adders` as representing the computation of adding an `amount` to a number.
 This is effectively like having a method that we can pass around as a value.

-This is such a powerful concept, that Scala has a fully blown set of language features that allow us to create objects that also behave like computations.
+This is such a powerful concept that Scala has a fully blown set of language features for creating objects that behave like computations.
 These computational objects are called *functions*, and are the basis of **functional programming**.

 ### The apply method

-Scala has numerous language features for supporting functional programming.
-For now we are going to look at just one, called **apply syntax**.
-The other features will come later this chapter.
+For now we are going to look at just one of Scala's features supporting functional programming -- **function application syntax**.
+We'll see the rest of Scala's functional programming features at the end of the chapter.

-In Scala, by convention, an object can by "called" like a function if it has a method called `apply`.
+In Scala, by convention, an object can be "called" like a function if it has a method called `apply`.
 Naming a method `apply` affords us a special shortened call syntax: `foo.apply(args)` becomes `foo(args)`.

 For example, if we rename the `add` method in our `Adder` to `apply` we can use it as follows: